Keeper vs. 1Password: Which one should you choose?

 You can take advantage of Keeper’s 30-day free trial and 1Password’s 14-day free trial as well.
 None of them offer a money-back guarantee.

-Alternatively, you can try out Keeper Free to test out Keeper services.
-It is very limited at 1 mobile device support and 10 records and hence doesn’t offer any real-world benefits.
+Alternatively, you can try Keeper Free to test out Keeper services.
+It is very limited, with support for 1 mobile device and 10 records, and hence doesn’t offer real-world benefits.

 Keeper and 1Password also offer enterprise-ready plans, which include enterprise-oriented features such as automated team management, Azure integration, active directory, command-line provisioning, developer APIs, and more.